njhlai/homepage/README.md

 ## Settings
 Here is a guide to writing your own ```config.json```.

+### username
+Your display name.
+This is used in the search UI.

 ### squares
 This is a list of ```square```, which is essentially a collection of links group by its title, which are of the form
 ```javascript